SoaresLeonardo/crud-users-api/README.md

 ## Conclusion

-This is a simple API, and there are still many functionalities to be added.
-However, I wanted to show you how the development of this project is going.
+This is my API, built in Node.js where I practiced some Node.js concepts and tested Prisma(ORM) to connect to a database, which I chose to be MongoDB.
+Possible updates may occur in the project, as I can bring improvements and more functionality to the API as I continue to develop it.
+So see you soon.

 💜 Built by Leonardo